This article, originally published June 4, 2020, has been updated.

 How is law enforcement able to scan faces during protests?

 An ever-increasing number of law enforcement entities, including police departments, have and use face recognition surveillance technology.
 Face recognition can be used to identify people in crowds while protests are ongoing, or to build lists of protesters by scanning faces in photos and videos after events occur.
 We’ve already seen law enforcement misuse this technology to maliciously target protesters.
 In 2015, Baltimore police used face recognition to identify individuals protesting the death of Freddie Gray in police custody, find protesters with any unrelated outstanding warrants, and arrest them directly from the crowd.
 This activity seemed aimed at disrupting and chilling protests rather than at any sort of impartial enforcement of law.
 In the past, the FBI also touted using face recognition to identify individuals participating in First Amendment-protected events such as political rallies.
+This summer, multiple arrests of individuals at protests occurred based on face recognition scans.

 Unfortunately, there are almost no laws limiting when the government can use face recognition technology.
 This is something that Congress, states, and localities all need to make a priority—face recognition is far too powerful a surveillance tool to be left unchecked.
 Protesters who want to avoid being identified by facial recognition scans should wear masks and other face coverings, which can significantly limit software’s ability to conduct scans.